Parts and Chairwork Psychotherapy

 Strengthen clarity, agency, and self‑leadership

-By using physical space (such as chairs) to represent different parts, internal experiences are externalised and brought into dialogue.
+Experiential work helps patients relate to their parts directly, rather than only talking about them.
+By using physical space (such as chairs) or internal dialogues, the parts’ lived experiences are brought into the space.
 This makes inner processes clearer, more accessible, and emotionally engaged.

-Rather than only talking about difficulties, Chairwork allows people to:
+Rather than only talking about difficulties, this work allows people to:

 Give voice to inner critics, vulnerable parts, and protective responses